aklump/manual-test/documentation/source/test-case.md

 * Test Data must follow an h2 header called _Test Data_.
 * Test data should be entered as YAML in a markdown code block.
+* The keys must not include spaces, but may mix case.
+Do not use special chars.
 * Nothing else should be entered in this section.
 * These are available to be used as tokens, e.g. in your Test steps (see below)